Permuted congruential generator

-It is the variable rotation which eliminates the problem of a short period in the low-order bits that power-of-2 LCGs suffer from.
+The variable rotation ensures that all output bits depend on the most-significant bit of state, so all output bits have full period.

 Variants

 The PCG family includes a number of variants.
 The core LCG is defined for widths from 8 to 128 bits, although only 64 and 128 bits are recommended for practical use; smaller sizes are for statistical tests of the technique.

 The additive constant in the LCG can be varied to produce different streams.
 The constant is an arbitrary odd integer, so it does not need to be stored explicitly; the address of the state variable itself (with the low bit set) can be used.

 There are several different output transformations defined.
 All perform well, but some have a larger margin than others.
 They are built from the following components: